 The bottom 10 list

-Below is a list of candidate sins that I have gleaned from various commentaries.
-You may have committed one or all of them, but rest assured that none of them is unforgiveable:
+Below is a list of sins you may have heard mentioned in connection with The Unforgivable Sin.
+You may have committed one or all of them, but rest assured that none of them is unforgivable:

 1. an attitude that calls evil good and good evil